Congratulations and welcome to the St Kilda Esplanade Market stallholder community.

 Phone 131816 (Master card or Visa Accepted) Biller code: 3060

-A one-off payment for each new stallholder set up, and accounts for the application assessment, training for use of the anchor system, and administration set up for permitting and invoicing.
-This fee is a one-off payment of $30.
+A one-off payment of $30 will be charged for each new stallholder set up, and accounts for the application assessment, training for use of the anchor system, and administration set up for permitting and invoicing.

 Late Payment Fee's

-For permanent stallholders: this fee would be applied when a payment is unpaid 30 days after the due date, and re-applied for every 30 days following that.
+For permanent stallholders: the fee would be applied when a payment is unpaid 30 days after the due date, and re-applied for every 30 days following that.

-For casual stallholders: an additional reminder fee of $10 + GST would be applied if fee is unpaid one week prior to trading, then a $30 + GST fee for every 30 days unpaid following the trade date.
+For casual stallholders: an additional reminder fee of $10 will be applied if your fee is unpaid one week prior to trading, then a $30 fee added every 30 days if unpaid following the trade date.

 Late payment fees do not negate the ability for stallholders to enter into a payment plan in extenuating circumstances.

 Payment plans are at the discretion of the Market Manager and are not available as a long term or ongoing arrangement.

 Stallholders selling pre-packaged/ Ready to Eat food products must comply with their obligations under all food and health legislation including providing the Market Manager with Food Act Registration Certificates, (Streatrader Registration and Notification & Kitchen Registration).
 It is the trader’s responsibility to ensure that these certificates remain current.
-Spot checks will be performed by market management or staff.
+Spot checks will be performed by Market staff.

 Pre-packaged/ Ready to Eat food traders are required to lodge a Streatrader- Statement of Trade at least 5 days prior to trading dates.

 All traders at the market must read and agree to adhere to the Market Code of Conduct

-The management of the St Kilda Esplanade Market is committed to ensuring stallholders and market staff are able to operate in an environment free from harassment by creating a Code of Conduct outlining acceptable behavior and defining unacceptable practices which will not be tolerated under any circumstances.
+The management of the St Kilda Esplanade Market is committed to ensuring stallholders, public and market staff are able to operate in an environment free from harassment by creating a Code of Conduct outlining acceptable behavior and defining unacceptable practices which will not be tolerated under any circumstances.

 Breaches of the Code of Conduct are grounds for immediate dismissal from trading at the market.